-Mental health nurses provide care, counselling and support for people suffering from mental illness.
-Whether caring for those with short-term illnesses such as depression or phobias, or more serious problems such as schizophrenia or personality disorders, mental health nurses ensure that these people are able to heal in a safe and supportive environment.
-They organise and facilitate activities either for individual patients or for groups that assist in personal development, observe the condition of individual patients, administer medication, facilitate and run therapy groups, and liaise with other mental health professionals about the most appropriate treatment for patients.
+Mental health nurses provide care, counselling and support for people suffering from mental health problems and illnesses.
+Mental health nurses will work with patients who suffer from a range of conditions including depression, anxiety, schizophrenia, eating disorders and many other mental health problems.
+They work with these patients to understand their mental health conditions and ensure that these patients are able to heal in a safe and supportive environment.
+They organise and facilitate activities either for individual patients or for groups that assist in personal development.
+Observe the condition of individual patients, administer medication, facilitate and run therapy groups, and liaise with other mental health professionals about the most appropriate treatment for patients.

 Mental health nurses work in mental health clinics, hospitals and other health care facilities.
 They may be required to do shift work including weekends and public holidays, and their working times may be irregular.
 They may be required to work with people who are suffering from emotionally debilitating conditions who are unpredictable in their behaviour and may be aggressive.
 They may be exposed to bodily fluids.
 Mental health nurses may also be expected to travel to visit clients in their homes.